Punishment in Australia: Indigenous Australians

 Various programs in New South Wales have been having a positive effect on keeping Indigenous people out of prison.
 In Bourke, a project called Maranguka Justice Reinvestment has police officers meeting with local Indigenous leaders each day, helping to identify at-risk youth, and includes giving free driving lessons to young people.
 There have been reductions in domestic violence and juvenile offending (such as driving without a license), and an increase in school retention.
 Project Walwaay in Dubbo sees an Aboriginal youth team help to build relationships and engage young people in activities on a Friday night, which is now the second lowest day of crime, compared with being the busiest day before.
 The activities are also a pathway to the Indigenous Police Recruitment Delivery Our Way (IPROWD), an 18-week program run through TAFE NSW, which encourages young people to become police officers.
 This was first run in Dubbo in 2008 and has now been expanded to other locations across the state.
 Since 2021, yarning circles have been introduced in men's and women's prisons across NSW, starting with Broken Hill Correctional Centre, in a bid to connect Indigenous inmates with their culture, and reduce reoffending and the high rates of incarceration of Aboriginal and Torres Strait Islander people.

 State and territory prison populations

-According to the Australian Bureau of Statistics as of 30 June 2017 the number of adult prisoners according to each state and territory were as follows:
+According to the Australian Bureau of Statistics, as of June 2022, the number of adult prisoners according to each state and territory were as follows:

 †Note that Indigenous Australians make up 25% of the Northern Territory's population, compared to under 5% in all other states and territories, and 2.8% nationally.

 State and territory incarceration rates

-In 2017 the Northern Territory had by far the country's highest incarceration rate at 878 per 100,000 adult population.
-This was more than 3 times the national imprisonment rate.
-However, it was a decrease from 923 per 100,000 the previous year.
-In June 2018 this had increased to 965.
+As of June 2022, the Northern Territory had by the country's highest incarceration rate at 1,027 per 100,000 adult population, which is over five times the incarceration rate of the country overall and an increase from 2017, when the territory's incarceration rate was 878 per 100,000.
+With the exception of the Northern Territory and Queensland, all other states and territories saw a decrease in incarceration rate over the same time period.

 By crime

-Prisoners in 2017, by most serious crime committed: